Generic Name: clomipramine hydrochlorine

 Capsules are available in 25mg, 50mg, and 75mg dosages.

 The optimal dosage varies patient by patient.
 Anafranil is processed very slowly by the body, so after deciding on an initial dose, your doctor may wait two to three weeks before making additional adjustments.

 Your doctor may adjust your daily dosage by increments until you experience the best response — that is, the lowest dosage at which you experience the greatest improvement in symptoms without side effects.

 When discontinuing treatment, or decreasing dosage, patients should work with a doctor to gradually taper the level of medication.
 Stopping Anafranil suddenly can create withdrawal symptoms including dizziness, nausea, vomiting, headache, malaise, sleep disturbance, and irritability.

-Other serious side effects include increased risk of suicide or suicidal thoughts and seizures.
+Other serious side effects include an increased risk of suicide or suicidal thoughts and seizures.